HarperDB/documentation/docs/deployments/configuration.md

 `file` - _Type_: boolean; _Default_: true

-Defines whether or not to log to a file.
+Defines whether to log to a file.

 ```yaml
 logging: